What is IncontiLase®?

 Instead, they deal with it alone, try to control it as best they can, perhaps by doing Kegel exercises, which don't truly provide any noticeable improvement.
 If you're incontinent, you may also buy bladder protection products such as pads and absorbent adult underwear.
 This means that in addition to constantly worrying about having "accidents," you're also spending a lot of money over time to avoid having anyone learn of this problem.

 You don't have to spend all that money, or live in constant fear of these "accidents."
 You don't have to live with incontinence.
-Come in for a free consultation, and we'll answer all your questions and discuss IncontiLase® incontinence treatment.
+Come in for a consultation, and we'll answer all your questions and discuss IncontiLase® incontinence treatment.
 You can be assured of absolute privacy, and we'll do everything we can to make you feel comfortable and safe while talking about such an intimate issue.
 We're here to help you.

 How Does IncontiLase® Incontinence Treatment Work?